SaraRostami/University/README.md

 ## Statistical Inference - Fall 2021
 Statistical Inference course presentd by [Dr. Behnam Bahrak](https://ece.ut.ac.ir/en/~bahrak) at the university of Tehran in the Fall of 2021.

-## Introduction to Neuroscience - Spring 2022
+## Introduction to Cognitive Neuroscience - Spring 2022
 Introduction to Neuroscience course presentd by [Dr. Mohammadreza Abolghasemi Dehaqani](https://ece.ut.ac.ir/en/~dehaqani) at the university of Tehran in the spring of 2022.

 ## Data Analysis - Fall 2022